 Kentaro Suda was born in Kuala Lumpur in 1985 to a Japanese father and a Malaysian-Chinese mother.
 He spent his childhood in Malaysia and Jakarta, Indonesia until he moved to Osaka at the age of 10.
 Despite entering the college, a chain of his thoughts at the Coming of Age ceremony led him to envisage to achieve “something world-class” in his life and decide to drop out of the college.
 At the age of 22, he founded the company, FREEPLUS.
 In 2010, FREEPLUS started Japan’s inbound travel business.
 In 2017, FREEPLUS started a hotel business mainly targeting foreign tourists.

-Participant companies should be in their seed or early stage, and operate IT-related businesses dealing with products or services in any field of the Internet of Things, the Internet, mobile technologies, software, digital content, or consumer electronics (including PDA and robots).
+Building upon the past line-up of “Digital Health”, “Travel Tech”, and “Smart City”, this year we are adding “Sports Tech” and “Food Tech” to the themes covered in our entrepreneurial idea & business model competition, the Business Plan Contest.
+Participating companies should be in their seed or early stage, and operate IT-related businesses dealing with products or services in any of the fields including the Internet of Things, the Internet, mobile technologies, software, digital content, or consumer electronics (including PDA and robots).